 The 475 Kingston Street project site is located immediately east of the existing Camelot Seniors Residence and immediately north of the Kew Court housing project, also built by the Principals of Alpha Project Developments in 1994.
-To the east of the project site is the remainder of the Provincially owned 'Q'-Lot, currently occupied entirely by vehicle parking.
+To the east of the project site is the remainder of the Provincially owned 'Q'-Lot, 430 Menzies, currently occupied entirely by vehicle parking.
 The site is currently zoned CD 2: Legislative Precinct Comprehensive District, and the proposed development is governed by the requirements of the LP-1B Zone, which allows for a commercial/office Building of up to 6 Stories with a maximum height of 22m, with a site coverage of 50%.

 We propose to rezone the site from commercial/office to a new residential use, supported in this location by the Official Community Plan.
-The proposed project is a 7 storey (but only 21.90m) concrete building with 60 market condominium (strata ownership) homes comprised of 1, 2 & 3-bedroom units, ranging in size from 650sf to 1,800sf, which includes eight ground-oriented units including 6 family sized units, with 2 levels of below grade parking.
-The project will meet all of the requirements of the Schedule-C Parking Bylaw and exceed the required number of bicycle parking spaces.
-We propose a Residential FSR of approximately 3.32:1, less than the maximum allowable 4:1 (when in alignment with OCP objectives) in the Core Inner Harbour/Legislative Precinct as indicated in the Official Community Plan.
-As part of our application we will also be seeking an increase to the site coverage from 50% to 55%.
+The proposed project is a 7 storey concrete building with 60 market condominium (strata ownership) homes comprised of 1, 2 & 3-bedroom units, ranging in size from 650sf to 1,800sf, which includes eight ground-oriented units including 6 family sized units, with